 Herpesviruses are some of the most complex and interesting viruses infecting humans.
-These viruses are capable of establishing lifelong dormant infections - many of us are infected with at least one type of herpesvirus, and do not even know it.
-Unfortunately, these viruses can have detrimental effects on the immunocompromised, yet there is no universal vaccine or cure.
+These viruses establish lifelong dormant infections - many of us are infected with at least one type of herpesvirus, and do not even know it.
+Unfortunately, these viruses can have detrimental effects on various human populations, yet there is no universal vaccine or cure.

-We are focused on Herpes Simplex Virus Type 1 (HSV-1), a neuroinvasive virus infecting 70% of the human population.
-Currently, we combine a variety of biophysical tools, along with chemistry and virology, to understand how capsid-centric processes contribute to viral replication.
-The goal of our work is to provide new insights into how we can more effectively combat this virus.
+Our lab studies all herpesvirus subfamilies including Herpes Simplex Virus Type-1 (HSV-1), Human Cytomegalovirus (HCMV), and Kaposi's Sarcoma-Associated Herpesvirus (KSHV).
+Currently, we combine a variety of biophysical tools, along with chemistry and virology, to understand how viral molecular machines contribute to viral replication.
+The goal of our work is to provide new insights into how we can more effectively combat these viruses.

 CAPSID ASSEMBLY